 Talk: We Can Learn to be Better for Ourselves, Moment to Moment

 An introduction to this Getting Oriented series, and to Lesson 1.
-Nick talks about why Feldenkrais helps, how Feldenkrais ATM lessons work, and how to take care of yourself and learn as much as you can.
+Why Feldenkrais helps, how Feldenkrais ATM lessons work, and how to take care of yourself and learn as much as you can.

 Lesson 1: Spinal Support and a Powerful Pelvis